SQLFTW/sqlftw/doc/testing.md

 `Parser`. the measure for success for now is, whether parser fails and wheter the resulting `Command`s can be serialized. i am not currently checking if it serializes properly. working on that...

-this test is being runned on all ~8000 test files from mysql-server source and in all versions since 8.0.0 to current version. more versions will be added later (5.7...)
+this test is being run on all ~8000 test files from mysql-server source and in all versions since 8.0.0 to current version. more versions will be added later (5.7...)

 see `/tests/Mysql`